Advertiser Disclosure

 It was easy to keep everything organized in the Monos Hybrid Trunk.

-When it came time to get everything ready, packing cubes were the key.
-The trunk was actually the exact width of the length of standard larger and medium-size packing cubes, so it was never a matter of cramming rectangular packing cubes into irregular or smaller spaces (as often happens with my backpack) or having to find ways to fill up empty crannies (as often happens with the duffel).
+When it came time to get everything ready, packing cubes were key.
+The trunk was the exact width of the length of standard larger and medium-size packing cubes, so it was never a matter of cramming rectangular packing cubes into irregular or smaller spaces (as often happens with my backpack) or having to find ways to fill up empty crannies (as often happens with the duffel).
 They slotted in perfectly, and there was no wasted space.

 Hot Tip: